"River Phoenix": Synchronicity, a Visitation Dream, and Dream Research

 The Astral Visitation in 1993

-Shortly after arriving in the black void of my dream, a figure began to materialize—a luminous, almost ethereal young man, his striking golden blond hair slicked back as though sculpted by light itself.
-His features were perfect yet otherworldly, his beauty so arresting it seemed almost unreal.
-He appeared to be in his early 20s, just slightly older than I was at the time, and though I had never seen him before, a profound sense of familiarity swept over me.
+Shortly after arriving in the black void of my dream, a figure began to materialize.
+Directly in front me, a luminous, almost ethereal young man appeared.
+His striking golden blond hair was slicked back as though sculpted by light itself.
+His features were perfect yet otherworldly.
+His beauty was so arresting it seemed almost unreal.
+He appeared to be in his early 20s, around the same age I was at the time, and though I had never seen him before, a profound sense of familiarity swept over me.
 It was as if he had always been a part of my life, hidden just beyond my conscious memory.

 He floated toward me effortlessly, exuding an air of quiet assurance that immediately put me at ease.
 What followed felt like a reunion of old friends separated by eons of time.
-We became engrossed in conversation, covering an expansive array of topics—politics, philosophy, ethics, spirituality, sexuality, hobbies—each one unfolding naturally, like pages of a shared history.
+We became engrossed in conversation, covering an expansive array of topics, including politics, philosophy, ethics, spirituality, sexuality, hobbies, each one unfolding naturally, like pages of a shared history.
 The dream filled me with an inexplicable joy and relief [7], as if I had finally found someone who understood me completely.
-He was full of “yeses,” agreeing with my thoughts on everything in a way that was both affirming and deeply loving.
+He was full of “yeses,” agreeing with my thoughts on everything in a way that was both affirming and unconditionally loving.
 Despite the intensity of our connection, the specifics of our dialogue remained elusive upon waking, as though they had dissolved into the very fabric of the dream.

 At some point, I became aware of an omission in our encounter.
 I stopped and asked him, “Who are you?”